fastly/compute-js-static-publish/README.md

 Once your application is scaffolded, `@fastly/compute-js-static-publish` integrates into your development process by running as part of your build process.

 The files you have configured to be included (`--root-dir`) are enumerated and prepared.
-Their contents are included into your Wasm binary (or made available via [KV Store](#kv-store), if so configured).
+Their contents are uploaded into Fastly's [KV Store](#kv-store).
 This process is called "publishing".

 Once the files are published, they are available to the other source files in the Compute application.
 For example, the stock application runs the [PublisherServer](#publisherserver) class to serve these files.